 The Geste of Robin Hood (Paraphrased)

-*A “yeoman of the forest, a forest official, often a bailiff (Canterbury Tales).
-Skilled with the longbow and longsword.
+(*A yeoman of the forest, a forest official, often a bailiff (Canterbury Tales).
+Skilled with the longbow and the long-sword.)

-Bowing, Robin said, “Welcome, Sir Knight, welcome.
-The knight thanked Robin for dinner, saying “When I come back to Yorkshire, if I ever do, you will have the best dinner ever.
-“Thank you, Sir Knight, said Robin; “but please, before you leave, a yeoman never pays for a knight.
-“I have nothing, said the knight.
-“Is that true, asked Robin, “God help you if it’s not!
-“I only have ten shillings, said the knight!
-“If that is right, said Robin, “I won’t take a single penny.
-Should you need more, I will lend it to you.
-“Go now, Little John and see if the knight is being honest.
+His cheeks were wet with tears and Little John wondered if he would ever smile again.
+Back at the lodge, Robin had bread; wine, stews, deer, swans, and pheasants ready waiting.
+Bowing, Robin said, “Welcome, Sir Knight, welcome.”
+The knight thanked Robin for dinner, saying “When I come back to Yorkshire if I ever do, you will have the best dinner ever.”
+“Thank you, Sir Knight,” said Robin; “but please, before you leave, a yeoman never pays for a knight.”
+“I have nothing, said the knight.”
+“Is that true” asked Robin, “God help you if it’s not!”
+“I only have ten shillings,” said the knight!
+“If that is right,” said Robin, “I won’t take a single penny.
+Should you need more, I will lend it to you.”
+“Go now, Little John and see if the knight is being honest.”
 Little John spread his cloak on the ground and counting out the money confirmed the knight was true.
-“Fill your glasses, said Robin, “and let’s think how we can help.
+“Fill your glasses,” said Robin, “and let’s think how we can help.
 His clothes are threadbare for starters.
 Tell me, sir knight, it will not go further than me, you are so shabby, you are indistinguishable from a scoundrel or a wastrel.
-Is that true, “No, sir, not true.
-My ancestors lived here many winters ago but my friends robbed me of £400.
+Is that true” “No, sir, not true.
+My ancestors lived here many winters ago, but my friends robbed me of £400.
 The final blow came when my son got jailed for killing a squire and a knight of Lancaster in a tournament.
-I had to borrow £400 bail money and if I don’t pay it back, I will lose everything.
-“How will you survive if you lose your land and home, asked Robin.
+I had to borrow £400 bail money and if I don’t pay it back, I will lose everything.”
+“How will you survive if you lose your land and home,” asked Robin?
 “I will go to where Christ hung and died on the mountain of Golgotha and join him there.
-Adieu, friends enjoy your day, it can’t be worse than mine.
+Adieu, friends enjoy your day, it can’t be worse than mine.”

 (Uttersdale/Verysdale.
 V was a late addition to the alphabet.)